 According to 2022 estimates from the American Community Survey, 32.4% of the population had Mexican ancestry, 6.6% had German ancestry, 6.1% had English ancestry, 5.6% had Irish ancestry, 4.9% had Chinese ancestry, 4.3% had Filipino ancestry, 4% had Central American ancestry (Mostly Salvadoran and Guatemalan), 3.4% had Italian ancestry, 2.8% listed themselves as American, and 2.5% had Indian ancestry.

-According to the United States Census Bureau in 2022 the population self-identified as (alone or in combination): 56.5% White (including Hispanic Whites), 33.7% non-Hispanic white, 18.1% Asian, 7.3% Black or African American, 3.2% Native American and Alaska Native, 0.9% Native Hawaiian or Pacific Islander, and 34.3% some other race.
+According to the United States Census Bureau in 2022, the population self-identified as (alone or in combination): 56.5% White (including Hispanic Whites), 33.7% non-Hispanic white, 18.1% Asian, 7.3% Black or African American, 3.2% Native American and Alaska Native, 0.9% Native Hawaiian or Pacific Islander, and 34.3% some other race.
+Also, 19% of Californians identified as two or more races in 2022.

-As of 2022, the largest dam removal and river restoration project in US history was announced for the Klamath River, representing a victory for California tribes.
+As of 2022, cultural and language revitalization efforts among indigenous Californians have progressed among tribes.
+Also, in 2022, the largest dam removal and river restoration project in US history was announced for the Klamath River, benefiting California tribes.

-In 2022, a new state program was created in California, in collaboration with indigenous peoples, to revive the practice of controlled burns for forest management.
+In 2022, a new state program was created in collaboration with California's indigenous peoples to revive controlled burns as a means of reducing forest debris and improving wildfire resilience.

 In 2022, the California government recognized the benefits of controlled burning, a practice developed by indigenous peoples to mitigate destructive wildfires.

-In 2022, the Clean Energy, Jobs and Affordability Act committed California to running its operations on clean, renewable energy resources by 2035.
+In 2022, the Clean Energy, Jobs and Affordability Act commits the state to running its operations on clean, renewable energy resources by 2035.

-In February 2023, Governor Gavin Newsom ended the state of emergency that had been declared in California due to COVID-19.
+In February 2023, Governor Gavin Newsom ended the state of emergency in California that had been in effect since March 4, 2020, due to COVID-19.

 California's 2023 integrated passenger rail master plan includes a high speed rail system.

-On July 1, 2024, Mountain House became California's most recent and 483rd incorporated municipality.
+On July 1, 2024, Mountain House became California's 483rd incorporated municipality.

-By the end of 2030, the first segment of the California High-Speed Rail, 171 miles (275 km) long, is planned to be put into operation.
+By the end of 2030, the first 171-mile (275 km) segment of the California High-Speed Rail system is planned to be put into operation.

-Proposition 55 is set to expire at the end of 2030.
+Proposition 55 is set to expire at the end of 2030, potentially altering the state's income tax structure.

-By 2035, California committed to running its operations on clean, renewable energy resources.
+By 2035, California aims to run its operations on clean, renewable energy resources as committed by the Clean Energy, Jobs and Affordability Act of 2022.

 By 2050, it would be possible to convert California's total energy supply to 100% renewable energy, including heating, cooling, and mobility.

-It is projected that Hispanics will constitute 49% of California's population by 2060, primarily due to domestic births rather than immigration.
+It is projected that Hispanics will rise to 49% of California's population by 2060, primarily due to domestic births rather than immigration.

 Gavin Newsom is an American politician and businessman currently serving...